klebgenomics/Kleborate/docs/source/kosc_modules.rst

    -m klebsiella__ybst, klebsiella__cbst, klebsiella__abst, klebsiella__smst, klebsiella__rmst

-These modules were primarily designed for typing of *K. pneumoniae* species complex, and the databases are populated from variation detected in KpSC genomes.
+These modules were primarily designed for typing of *K. pneumoniae* species complex, and the databases are populated from variation detected in KpSC genomes (see details on the KpSC modules page :ref:`here <kpsc_virulence>`).
 However they can appear in KoSC genomes and so typing is included in the KoSC preset.
+A more focused database capturing variation across KoSC is planned.

 .. _kosc__kaptive:

-KoSC K and O locus typing with Kaptive
+K and O locus typing
 -----------------------------------------

 .. code-block:: Python